 Reports from AutoCheck and Carfax do cost money, particularly if you're buying a used vehicle privately since there won't be a dealer involved who often offers a report from one of these services as part of the sale.

 If you're at the dealership and want to know the history of a given car, request the report.
-Dealers usually have subscriptions to AutoCheck or Carfax and will run a free report for seriously interested buyers.
-It should be considered a red flag if any seller -- dealer or private party -- refuses to run a report or provide you with an outdated report.
+Car dealerships usually have subscriptions to AutoCheck or Carfax and will run a free report for seriously interested buyers.
+It should be considered a red flag in your car-buying process if any seller refuses to run a report or provide you with an outdated report.

 Here's a look at Carfax versus AutoCheck: